questdb/documentation/operations/backup.md

   to prevent data loss.
 ---

-QuestDB allows creating copies of the database that you can use in case the original database or data is lost fully or partially, or database or table is corrupted.
-Backup is also used to speed up creation of replica instances in QuestDB Enterprise.
+QuestDB allows creating archive copies of the database that you can use in case the original database or data is lost fully or partially, or database or table is corrupted.
+Backup is also used to speed up creation of [replica instances](/docs/operations/replication/) in QuestDB Enterprise.

 ## Overview